CC-Areeb/nexjs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### Why use next js

+- It is a framework of react js that can create pre-rendered React websites.

+- It offers us both the server side rendering (SSR) and static site generation (SSG).

+- By the time the next app is rendered onto the browser, the react components are already rendered within the html.

+- The app can work as an Single Page Application (SPA) resulting in better Search Engine Optimization (SEO) and improves performance.

+### Next directory structure

+- Next comes along with its pre-defined directory structure.

+- The JSX screens we make are kept inside the pages directory.

+- Next js automatically creates the routing when you create a file.

+- Even if the file in the sub-folder then the routing will start from that sub-folder and then the file name.